 We've overcome some major hurdles along the way.
-Being 40 and pregnant, we had my age to contend with.
 Could there be something wrong with the baby?
 She's at a higher risk for issues like Downs syndrome.
 And we won't know if she's totally healthy until she's born.

 As a vegan, I was worried about my protein consumption, which is really important for the baby.
 But that has been the least of my problems.
 I'd never really paid attention to how much protein I was eating before.
 As it turns out, it's quite a bit.
 From hemp seeds in vegan yogurt to almond butter on toast, beans and rice…I'm getting more than my fill.
 Did you know that a serving of soy sauce (one tablespoon) contains two grams of protein?
 And an avocado contains three grams?

 I navigated some strange pregnancy side effects, too.
 From an extremely annoying case of eczema around my eyes that took more than a month to go away, to some more serious issues recently with vaginal bleeding, likely due to a mild placental abruption (the doctors were never really sure).
 The baby weathered through it all, though, and she seems hell-bent on being our daughter, no matter what challenges we face.
 That seems to be good makings for a strong family unit.